 IMAGE VIA @DIGINN

 So you and your bestie have decided to jump-start the month with the “Whole 30” challenge (looks like lobster rolls are out).
-Or maybe you have simply chosen to follow a more natural and clean lifestyle by way of eating paleo.
+Or maybe you're simply opting to follow a more natural and clean lifestyle by way of eating paleo.

-Whatever the reason, having paleo-friendly eats on lock is pretty much a necessity this day and age.
-Thankfully, Boston’s sprinkled with quite a few paleo-friendly restaurants that would make our Paleolithic Era ancestors proud.
+Whatever the reason, having paleo-friendly eats on lock is pretty much a necessity in this day and age.
+Thankfully, Boston’s sprinkled with plenty of paleo-friendly restaurants that would make our cave ancestors proud.

-Another South End gem, Washington St.’s Toro is a Spanish-style tapas restaurant serving up Barcelona-inspired small plates that would make any paleo stomach happy.
-It’s not just the locally-sourced and sustainable ingredients that makes Toro stand out; the staff is ready and able to point out exactly what is and what is (unfortunately) not suitable for the hunter-gatherer diet.
+Another South End gem, Washington St.’s Toro is a Spanish-style tapas restaurant serving up Barcelona-inspired small plates that would satisfy any paleo stomach.
+It’s not just the locally-sourced and sustainable ingredients that makes Toro stand out; the staff is ready and able to point out exactly what is and is not suitable for the hunter-gatherer diet.

-So this one’s not technically in Boston, but it’s close enough.
-Cabot’s in Newton actually has a paleo-friendly menu — as in, you don’t have to dissect the menu, praying that maybe you’ll be able to find something to eat.
+So this one’s not technically in Boston, but it’s close enough that we had to count it.
+Cabot’s in Newton actually has a paleo-friendly menu — as in, you don’t have to dig to find something to eat.
 It’s literally laid out for you.
 Our vote?
 The Paleo Hamburger Platter Special.

 Bring on the meat.
 Seriously, if you’re looking for somewhere to get in your meat fix, The Salty Pig on Dartmouth St. is the place to do it.
 Round out your plate (depending on how strict you are with your caveman diet) with Marcona Almonds, Roasted Fingerling Sweet Potatoes, and Vermont Wildflower Honey, and let your taste buds revel in paleo heaven.

-On top of being on of Tom Brady’s favorite Boston eats, you’ll find that Sonsie on Newbury is particularly accommodating when it comes to serving up paleo-friendly dishes.
-For starters, to make things easy, you can always order off the gluten-free menu.
+On top of being one of Tom Brady’s favorite Boston spots, you’ll find that Sonsie on Newbury is particularly accommodating when it comes to serving up paleo-friendly dishes.
+For starters, you can always order off the gluten-free menu.
 But the staff is also super-helpful and will point you in the direction of customizable lean meats with organic fruits and veggies.
 Better yet?
 They’ll also suggest having your food cooked in olive oil and encourage subbing out certain sauces to make sure your meal is up to paleo code.
-It doesn’t get much better than that!

 With 11 locations across the city, Sweetgreen is known for their delicious, yet insanely healthy, lean meat and veggie-centered options.
 Plus, their highly-sustainable, locally-grown products are organic and hormone-free, making them perfect for curating your favorite paleo-approved dishes.
 Try one of their make-your-own salad options and simply leave off the cheese — it won’t disappoint!